we found skateboarding paradise, it's in copenhagen | look | i-D

 A version of this was originally published by i-D Italy.

 If you have grown up permanently attached to a skateboard, you've undoubtably always dreamed of a city where everything revolves around it.
 A concrete metropolis that's all yours, full of ramps, rails, plenty of stairs — maybe throw in some picnic tables.
-Well skate heaven does exist — for five days each year in the wide open streets of Denmark's slick capital.
-During the Copenhagen Open the city becomes a skatepark and pros from around the world convene, compete and party.
-It draws everyone from the big names to kids just getting started, and it's all about having a good time, enjoying the space, trash talking and endless ollie opportunities.
-We headed there to shoot the festivities, and we recommend you get yourself there next year.
+Well, skate heaven does exist — for five days each year in the wide open streets of Denmark's slick capital.
+During the Copenhagen Open, the city becomes a skatepark and pros from around the world convene, compete, and party.
+It draws everyone from the big names to kids just getting started, and it's all about having a good time, enjoying the space, trash talking, and endless ollie opportunities.
+We headed there to shoot the festivities, and recommend you get yourself there next year.

 Photography Maurizio Annese